Welcome to the Springs Eternal Project

 Photo by Lesley Gamble

-Clear blue spring water flows past exposed tree roots along a forested shoreline, with sunlight reflecting on the surface.
+Blue spring water flows past exposed tree roots along a forested shoreline.

 Blue Planet, Cypress Springs, 2021 Photo by John Moran

-A freshwater turtle swims through clear blue water above dense green seagrass, its spotted shell and orange underside visible as it glides forward.
+A freshwater turtle swims through clear blue water above dense green seagrass.

 Ichetucknee Turtle